The World of Henry Orient

 There is a

-general rule that actors and directors share the workload in inverse
+general rule that actors and directors share the workload in inverse proportion.

-vast number of scenes shot in natural exteriors greatly untrammeling Hill.
+scenes shot in natural exteriors greatly untrammeling Hill.

 The costumes are